In the given figure, XY || BC. Given that AX = 3 cm, XB = 1.5 cm and BC = 6 cm.

 So, Assertion (A) is true.

-If two triangles have two pairs of corresponding angles equal, then the triangles are similar, by A.A. axiom.
+If two triangles have two pairs of corresponding angles equal, then the triangles are similar by the AA axiom, and this is exactly the criterion used above to find AB.

 Assertion (A): In the figure, if DE ∥ BC, then the value of x is 6 units.